Rosen Professional Internships

 Is this course completely online?

-NO. Majority of this course is online, however, you will be required to attend Internship Orientation – at the beginning of the semester and Internship Review Session – towards the end of the semester.
+NO. The majority of this course is online, however, you will be required to attend Internship Orientation on the first day of class and be in class on other dates during the semester.
+The dates will be provided in the syllabus.

 What if I am an International student?

-With proper clearance, International Students are permitted to work up to 20 hours per week during the Fall and Spring semesters.
+With proper clearance, International Students are permitted to have internships during the Fall, Spring and Summer semesters.
 Please see an Internship Instructor IMMEDIATELY for additional information and directions.
+International Students must be enrolled in an academic credit-bearing internship course to be eligible to work.

 How can I get a job if I have no experience?